 1. Add a Hair Check

-The goal is to wait until the replica has actually joined before dropping the user into the live room, so the experience feels instant instead of “loading / awkward silence.”
+The goal is to wait until the PAL has actually joined before dropping the user into the live room, so the experience feels instant instead of “loading / awkward silence.”
 Tavus provides a ready-made Hair Check block you can plug into your application.
-The Hair Check component shows a pre-call interface where users can test and configure their audio/video devices while the replica joins the room in the background.
-Waiting for the replica to join: Before transitioning from the Hair Check screen to the live conversation, wait for theparticipant-joined event from Daily.
-In a Tavus CVI one-to-one conversation, any participant that joins that is not the ‘local’ participant is the replica.
+The Hair Check component shows a pre-call interface where users can test and configure their audio/video devices while the PAL joins the room in the background.
+Waiting for the PAL to join: Before transitioning from the Hair Check screen to the live conversation, wait for theparticipant-joined event from Daily.
+In a Tavus CVI one-to-one conversation, any participant that joins that is not the ‘local’ participant is the face.

-participant.user_name property to identify the replica, or alternatively listen for the system.replica_joined webhook callback if you’ve set a callback_url when creating the conversation.
-For webhook-based approach, see the Webhooks and Callbacks documentation for details on the system.replica_joined event.
+participant.user_name property to identify the face, or listen for the system.pal_joined webhook callback if you’ve set a callback_url when creating the conversation.
+Tavus also sends a legacy duplicate system.replica_joined with the same payload.
+For the webhook approach, see Webhooks and Callbacks for details on system.pal_joined.

 Benefits: